dcavar/nlp-lab.github.io/README.md

 **For the rest of the year 2024 we meet in person every week in Luddy Hall BCIF 0002, every Wednesday 5:00-6:30 PM.
 (See Teams and email announcements for more details.)**

-**The Quantum NLP Reading Group starts from February 9th 2024.
-The meetings are on Ballantine Hall BLBH 105 every Friday at 4 PM.**
+**The Quantum NLP Reading Group meetings are in Ballantine Hall BLBH 105 every Friday at 4 PM.**

 **Please contact [Damir Cavar] if you are interested in joining the NLP-Lab meetings.
 The meetings are in person, and only exceptionally Teams-based online participants can join.**